Stacked Menu with Dropdown

 šŸ”— Full Piece which also includes this reminder …

 The only time NATO’s Article 5 has ever been invoked was by the United States, after September 11, 2001.
-Every European ally came to America’s defense despite different approaches to free speech, regulation, and countless other policy disagreements.
+Every European ally came to America’s defence despite different approaches to free speech, regulation, and countless other policy disagreements.
 They showed up, fought, and died alongside Americans in Afghanistan.

 šŸ’¬ Ian Bremmer